vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 }
 ```

-In short: Inside funtion call `bool AttenuatorEditor::open(void* ptr)` VST Host provides us pointer to `NSView *`.
-We are using that view to attach plug-in UI made in SwiftUI.
+**In short**: Inside function call `bool AttenuatorEditor::open(void* ptr)` VST Host provides us pointer to `NSView *`.
+We are using that view to attach plug-in UI.

 Attempt to build the project will raise various errors addressed build configuration 📛😬.
-The easies way to fix is to create `AttenuatorVST2UI.xcconfig` file and remove all custom build settings for `AttenuatorVST2UI` target.
+The easiest way to fix is to create `AttenuatorVST2UI.xcconfig` file and remove build settings for `AttenuatorVST2UI`  automatically created by Xcode.

 ```xcconfig
 INFOPLIST_FILE = AttenuatorVST2UI/Info.plist